cocos/cocos-docs/en/components/label.md

 | Src Blend Factor      | The fetch mode of the source image when blending text images.
 Refer to: [BlendFactor API](../../../api/en/enums/BlendFactor.html), specific instructions can be found in section **Blend Mode Of System Font** below. |
 | Dst Blend Factor      | The fetch mode of the target image when the two images are displayed together.
 Refer to: [BlendFactor API](../../../api/en/enums/BlendFactor.html), specific instructions can be found in section **Blend Mode Of System Font** below. |

-For API interface of Label, please refer to [Label API](../../../api/en/classes/Label.html).
+For additional details, please refer to the [Label API](../../../api/en/classes/Label.html).

 ## Label Layout